ihcsim/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

               SnapshotSessionRequest
             properties:
               snapshots:
-                description: The list of VolumeSnapshot names to generate session for
+                description: The list of VolumeSnapshots that can be used in the session
                 items:
                   type: string
                 type: array